dvjhvj/oop_ass2/README.md

 </p>

 ## 📖 Overview

 This repository provides a collection of simple C++ programs designed to practice the fundamentals of Object-Oriented Programming (OOP).
 Each example demonstrates how to define classes, create objects, and implement basic methods in C++.

 The exercises cover real-world entities such as cars, students, books, employees, and more.
-They are intended for beginners who want to strengthen their understanding of classes and objects in C++.
+They are intended for beginners who want to strengthen their understanding of OOP concepts through small, practical programs.

-By following these examples, you will learn how to:
-- Define classes with attributes and methods.
-- Create and use objects in C++.
-- Apply OOP principles in small, practical programs.

 ## 🚀 How to Run Code